Lendermarket Review 2026 – More than 14% return from Estonia?

 How to deposit Funds

-An investor also reported to me that it’s not possible to open an account if you have a joint account.
-This should be considered during registration.
+One investor also told me that it is not possible to open an account if you hold a joint account; in such cases, both account holders must be registered investors with Lendermarket.
+This should be borne in mind when registering.

 This is how you need to deposit your money on Lendermarket.